Babys First Milestones.

 I would advise the next best time to organize your little ones’ photoshoot is the sitting up stage.
 There is a gentle and natural order to a baby’s ability to develop as they grow in the first year.
 It is important for your baby to be sitting up securely for the sitting-up session.
 This can be anywhere from 5 months to 10 months, sometimes a little later.
 Please don’t worry if your baby doesn’t seem to be hitting all the milestones at the same time as everyone else’s baby.
 All babies develop differently.
-Once they have mastered sitting up all babies are naturals in front of the camera at this stage.
+Once they have mastered sitting up all babies are naturals in front of the camera

 Serious or smiles every single expression that they do is incredibly cute plus they are completely safe.
 No toppling over!

 Sitting up securely can be reached with lots of tummy time this can be started for a few minutes every day from as early as two weeks.
 This will help strengthen trunk stability and also help develop the muscles in the upper body.

 Each step in a baby’s development is a gradual but important process for the next step and each stepping stone is a huge accomplishment not only for baby but for parents also!

 This is why it’s so lovely to capture these stages with a photoshoot.
 Each milestone in the first year can be captured and frozen in a photograph so that will never forget these tiny yet magnificent milestones.